 Sitting with Strangers and Reviewing our Itinerary:

 Well, here I am sitting on a plane between two strangers.
-Bill is seated many rows ahead of me, also with strangers, but at least my two teens are seated together.
+My husband l is seated many rows ahead of me, also with strangers, but at least my two teens are seated together.

 Sitting between two strangers on an eleven hour flight to Zurich is not as nice as sitting with your own family!
 Of course it depends on the family – but at least with family members you don’t have to keep strictly to your own space.
 Legs and arms can touch, arm rests can be lifted, etc.